Legal Sports Betting in

 How many New Mexico sportsbooks are there?

-At this time there are only four sportsbooks in New Mexico.
-Including the Santa Ana Star, there is also The Sportsbook at the Inn of the Mountain Gods, Hilton Buffalo Thunder Sportsbook, and the Isleta Resort and Casino Sportsbook.
+At this time there are five sportsbooks in New Mexico.
+Including the Santa Ana Star, there is also the Route 66 Casino in Albuquerque, The Sportsbook at the Inn of the Mountain Gods, Hilton Buffalo Thunder Sportsbook, and the Isleta Resort and Casino Sportsbook.